 In May 2011, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update 2011-04 to Accounting Standards Codification ("ASC") 820, "Fair Value Measurements and Disclosures" ("ASC 820") which amends the disclosure requirements for fair value instruments.
 The new disclosures required include disclosure regarding the sensitivity of the fair value measurement to changes in unobservable inputs, and the interrelationships between those unobservable inputs.
 The guidance is effective for the Company for fiscal years and interim periods beginning on or after December 15, 2011.
-We believe that the adoption of this guidance will not have a material impact on our financial statements.
+The Company adopted this guidance during the first quarter of 2012.